ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

 });
 ```

-## Building the view
+## Updating the view

-Now that we have a controller for our index route, let's update our `applications/index.ejs` file to display the applications data:
+Now that we have updated the controller for our `index` route, let's update our `applications/index.ejs` file to display the `applications` data:

 ```html
 <!-- applications/index.ejs -->